 8.3 We try hard to avoid changing the staff who may be dealing with your work, but if this becomes unavoidable we will promptly notify you of any changes in personnel.

 9.1 Lupton Fawcett LLP operates a policy of equality throughout the firm and does not discriminate against any person on the grounds of sex, race, marital or civil partnership status, sexual orientation, gender reassignment, pregnancy, maternity or paternity, disability, age, religious or other beliefs.
 A copy of the policy operated by the firm is available on request.

 10.1 Before starting work on any matter for a new client, we are legally obliged by anti-money laundering legislation to verify the identity of the client.
 How we do this differs between clients depending on their circumstances.
-We will attempt to verify all personal identity details through an online service, but occasionally we will additionally ask you to provide original documentation (such as passport, photo driving licence and utility bill) and you agree to do so.
+It may be necessary for us to ask you questions about your own identity, place of residence and the source of any relevant funds.
+We have subscribed to an online identity verification service which will in most cases enable us to satisfy the obligatory identification procedures.
+There is an administrative charge of £10.00 plus VAT for individuals and £20 plus VAT for businesses.
+If you are an existing client and we have already established your identity and address we may not require further evidence.
+Occasionally we may ask you to provide additional original documentation (such as passport, photo driving licence and utility bill) and you agree to do so.

 10.2 New clients which are business entities agree to provide on request all and any documentation we may ask for in order to satisfy ourselves as to the legal and beneficial ownership of the entity, its management and control.